-- Highly complex privacy issues, preventing widespread understanding and protection. - Identity and reputation of users compromised, hindering citizens' and businesses' rights. - Lack of technology adoption and diminished use because of user concerns.
+- Highly complex privacy issues, preventing widespread understanding and protection. - Identity and reputation of users compromised, hindering citizens' and businesses' rights

 Projects within this call investigate solutions for securing end-user rights, protection and reputation.
 Some potential approaches to address this call are listed below: